binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 **Bias** is the relationship between a party and a witness which might lead the witness to slant their testimony in favor of or against a party.
 Bias can be conscious or unconscious.
 (U.S. v.
 Abel) [^13]

+*Bias is always non-collateral.*

 [^13]:United States v.
 Abel 469 U.S. 45 (1984) *illustrates bias* (Extrinsic evidence to show bias is Ehle’s testimony that Ehle, Mills and Abel [defendant accused of bank robbery] were members of a secret prison organization whose members took an oath to deny its existence and “lie, cheat, steal [and] kill” to protect each other.
 Evidence offered by prosecution to rebut Mills [defendant’s witness]’s testimony that prior to Ehle’s testimony incriminating Abel, Ehle had told Mills that he [Ehle] was going to testify falsely against Abel.
 Prosecution brings extrinsic evidence of membership in secret prison organization to demonstrate that Mills is potentially biased in favor of Abel.)

 ---

 ## Rule 404a1 General Prohibition of Character Evidence

 **Rule 404(a)(1)** prohibits evidence of a person’s character or character trait to prove that on a particular occasion the person acted in accordance with that character or trait.
-The rationale is to focus the jury on actions, not "character," because (1) character evidence is not particularly probative given that people do not always act according to "character"; and (2) propensity-based decisions would be unfairly prejudicial jury misuse.
+This is because character evidence is not particularly probative given that people do not always act according to "character," and propensity-based decisions would be unfairly prejudicial jury misuse.

 ---

 ## Rule 404b1 and 404b2 Other Crimes Wrongs or Acts

 Evidence of any other crime, wrong, or act is not admissible to prove a person’s character for the purpose of showing that on a particular occasion the person acted in accordance with that character.
 However, it may be admissible for another purpose, such as proving motive, opportunity, intent, preparation, plan, knowledge, identity, absence of mistake, or lack of accident.

+For evidence of prior acts to be admissible, the evidence must be offered for a proper purpose under Rule 404(b); (2) the evidence must be relevant; (3) the trial court must make a Rule 403 determination that the probative value of the similar acts evidence is not substantially outweighed by its potential for unfair prejudice; and (4) under Rule 105, the trial court must, upon request, instruct the jury that the evidence of similar acts is to be considered only for the  proper purpose for which it was admitted.
+United States v.
+Joe.

 ---